jsdelivrbot/mn-table-list/README.md

 ## Responsive

-In screens smaller than 600px, only the first td in every line will be displayed.
-If you want force a td to always be visible, use the class `.sm-visible`, e.g.
+In screens smaller than 600px, only the first content of in every .mn-item will be displayed.
+If you want force to always be visible, use the class `.sm-visible`, e.g.

 ```html
 .mn-table-list